Khudadad Khan: Later life and legacy

-After the battle, he was taken to the Royal Pavilion in Brighton to be treated for injuries suffered during the battle.
+Khan was subsequently sent for treatment at the Royal Pavilion military hospital in Brighton.
 Khan retired as a Subedar in 1929, after which he settled in the Punjab.
 He made several visits to Britain in connection with the Victoria Cross, including the Victoria Cross centenary review parade in Hyde Park, London, in June 1956.
 He died on 8 March 1971 aged 82, and is buried in Chak No. 25, Mandi Bahauddin.
-His Victoria Cross is on display at his ancestral house in Village Dab (Chakwal), Pakistan.
+His Victoria Cross is on display at the Ashcroft gallery in the Imperial War Museum, London.
+He was at the time of his death the last surviving British Indian World War I veteran who had served on the Western Front.

 A statue of Khudadad Khan is at the entrance of the Pakistan Army Museum in Rawalpindi.

 In 2016 a play by Ishy Din, Wipers, about Khudadad Khan's feat was put on in a number of English theatres.